 Enjoy a healthier fall treat in less than 35 minutes with these incredibly easy Gluten-Free Spiced Pumpkin Muffins.

 This original recipe post was published on October 27, 2019.
-It was updated with additional instructions and tips on July 30, 2020.
+It was updated with additional instructions and tips on July 30, 2020 and new photographs on October 5, 2020.

 Tender and moist; spicy and sweet; these Gluten-Free Spiced Muffins are the best of fall.
 They're made with whole oats in a blender, making them an easy one-bowl gluten-free recipe the whole family will love!